-§ 80.150 How does agency revise an award?
+§ 80.150 How does a State fish and wildlife agency revise an award?

 A State fish and wildlife agency must ask for revision of a project or grant by sending the Service the following documents:

 The standard form approved by the Office of Management and Budget as an application for Federal assistance.
 The agency may use this form to update or request a change in the information that it submitted in an approved application.
 The director of the agency or his or her designee must sign this form.